-CHTH 542 Theology and Stewardship of Creation II
+CHTH 546 Ecotheology I: Theology and Stewardship of Creation

-1.5 hours.
-This course seeks to wrestle with Old Testament theologies of creation, stewardship and the role of humanity in the created order.
-Students will engage the history and development of these ideas within the Church and consider how this legacy relates to the current state of the world.
-They will write their own ecotheology and create a spiritual practice that reflects it.
+2 hours.
+This course wrestles with Old Testament theologies of Creation, earthkeeping, and the role of humanity in the created order.
+Students will engage the history and development of these ideas within the Church, and consider how this legacy relates to the current state of the world.
+Students will explore the diverse issues corresponding to Sabbath and will engage in ecopraxis involving Sabbathkeeping.
+(Note: it is required that students take both CHTH 546 and CHTH 547.)